Natural Art: The Photography of Brad Hill

 2. Like all photographs on this website, these images were captured following the strict ethical guidelines described in The Wildlife FIRST!
 Principles of Photographer Conduct.
 I encourage all wildlife photographers to always put the welfare of their subjects above the value of their photographs.

-3. This image was captured during my Summer in the Southern Great Bear in the late summer of 2023.
+3. This image was captured during my Grizzlies of the Khutzeymateen in the spring of 2024.
 Each year I offer trips into two different parts of the Great Bear Rainforest as well as two tours into the Khutzeymateen Grizzly Sanctuary (to photograph grizzlies, of course!).
 Details about these trips can be found on the Photo Tours page of this website.

 Behind the Camera

-Nikon Z 9 paired with Z Nikkor 400mm f2.8S plus Z TC-2x (for a total focal length of 800mm).
+Nikon Z 9 paired with Z Nikkor 800mm f6.3S.
 Hand-held from floating Zodiac.
 VR on in Sport mode.
-3D-tracking AF with subject detection on Animal mode.
+Single-point AF area mode.

 At the Computer

-Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab 7) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23.
-In the case of this image there were no global adjustments made.
+Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro 23.
+In the case of this image the only global adjustment was an overall contrast tweak (using the Levels tool).
 Selective local adjustments performed using Capture One Pro's layers and masking tools.
-In this case numerous small adjustments and tweaks were made on 3 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).
+In this case numerous small adjustments and minor tweaks were made on 7 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).

 Conservation